Trackify-Issue-Tracker/Trackify/README.md

 # Trackify
-Trackify is an Issue Tracker app that was built using containers.
-The PostgreSQL database, Python API, and Angular app hosted on Nginx are in separate containers.
-The API and the database are connected to an internal network and cannot be accessed from outside.
+Trackify: An Issue Tracker

+Engineered to assist teams in efficiently managing and tracking issues across various projects.

+> Architected with containerization!

 ## Overview
-The Trackify app consists of three main components:
+Trackify utilizes separate containers for its `PostgreSQL` database, `Python` `Flask` API, and `Angular` frontend hosted on `Nginx`.
+These components are interconnected via an internal network, ensuring the API and database are shielded from external access.
+For data persistence, the application communicates with the API over this internal network, which then interfaces with the database to securely store and retrieve data.

+### Architecture
+Trackify is designed with containerization in mind, with each component running in its own Docker container, managed using Docker and Docker Compose.
+The app employs a microservices architecture, where each component communicates with others via RESTful APIs.
+Additionally, it follows a service-oriented architecture, with each component providing specific services to the others.

+The Docker Compose file, `docker-compose.yml`, is responsible for orchestrating the deployment of these containers.
+It defines the services, networks, and volumes required for the application to run.
+The frontend service builds the Angular frontend, the backend service builds the Python Flask API, and the postgres service sets up the PostgreSQL database.

+The Dockerfile, `Dockerfile`, is used to build the Docker images for the frontend and backend services.
+The frontend Dockerfile uses Alpine Linux to keep the image size small, and it installs the necessary dependencies for building and running the Angular application.
+The backend Dockerfile sets up a Python virtual environment, installs the required packages, and copies the application code into the container.

+By using Docker and Docker Compose, Trackify can be easily deployed on any system that supports Docker, ensuring consistent and reproducible deployments across different environments.

+### Database
-1. Database: The app uses a PostgreSQL database to store project and issue data.
-The database is hosted in a separate container and cannot be accessed from outside the Trackify network.
+Trackify uses a PostgreSQL database to store project and issue data.
+The database is scalable and capable of handling large volumes of data.
+Its schema supports multiple projects and issues, with dedicated tables for each.
+The database is hosted in a separate container and is inaccessible from outside the Trackify network.

-2. API: The API is built using Python and contains functions to operate on data in the database.
-The API is hosted on the same network as the database and the Angular app.
+### API
+The Python API, built using the Flask framework, offers a RESTful interface for database interactions.
+It provides endpoints for creating, reading, updating, and deleting projects and issues, as well as for user authentication and authorization.
+The API is designed with security in mind, using SSL/TLS encryption to protect data in transit, and is scalable to handle high volumes of requests.

 The API has the following endpoints:
 - `/` - Root endpoint of the API
 - `/projects` - GET all project data stored in the database
 - `/projects` - POST (create) project
 - `/projects/{id}` - GET project data by ID
 - `/projects/{id}` - PUT (update) project data by ID
 - `/projects/{id}` - DELETE project data by ID
 - `/projects/{id}/issues` - GET all issues by project ID
 - `/projects/{id}/issues` - POST (create) issues by project ID
 - `/issues/{id}` - GET issue by issue ID
 - `/issues/{id}` - PUT (update) issue by issue ID
 - `/issues/{id}` - DELETE issue by issue ID
 - `/issues` - GET all issues' data stored in the database

-3. Angular App: The Angular app is hosted on the same network as the API and the database.
-The app communicates with the API to retrieve and update project and issue data.
+### Angular App
+The Angular app, built using the Angular framework, provides a user-friendly interface for interacting with the API.
+It features a dashboard for viewing projects and issues, and forms for creating and editing them.
+The app is responsive, suitable for use on desktops, laptops, and mobile devices.
+It is served through Nginx and uses a proxy to communicate with the API.
+The Angular app is hosted on an external network for Nginx, while sharing the same internal network as the API and database, ensuring secure data retrieval.

+#### Components
+- API Service: Responsible for using HTTP methods to work on data in the database through the Python API.

-## Project Setup
+# Project Setup
 To set up the Trackify project, follow these steps:

 1. Clone the repository: Clone the Trackify repository to your local machine using the following command: